For the PC equivalent, visit our Running ScanDisk & Defrag guide.

-Repair Disk verifies and corrects any issues with the directory on a disk or volume.
-This includes bad sectors and corrupted sections on a disk.
-There are two methods to repair a disk: Safe Boot and Disk Utility.
-Try Safe Boot first:
+Repair Disk verifies and corrects any bad sectors, corrupted sections or other issues with the directory on a disk or volume.
+There are two methods to repair a disk—Safe Boot and Disk Utility.
+Try Safe Boot first.

 - Start up in Safe Mode.